 If there’s one knock against these shoes it’s that they don’t have the best impact protection out there.
 They are undoubtedly comfortable, but you might feel a bit of extra stress if you come down after a high jump.
 Of course, certain guards may not want a true high top.

-How to Choose Basketball Shoes for Point Guards or Shooting Guards
+How to Choose Basketball Shoes for Point Guards or Shooting Guards in 2022

 Each of the characteristics in this section is important to keep in mind when picking out a lighter, more mobile shoe.

 Guards do a lot of cutting and jumping during play.
 That’s why you need a comfortable shoe.
 Extra padding or cushion doesn’t just help absorb impacts when you land, it also cuts down on blisters.
 The less discomfort you have in a game, the more you can focus on your play.

 There are many ways to protect your foot, but guards should look for EVA foam midsoles when possible.
 That material is one of the lightest on the market, but it still ensures you have a good base to push off from.
 Anytime you can get comfort without adding weight is a definite plus.

 As with cushion, guards need a good amount of support.
 Running quickly, dribbling through traffic, and stopping on a dime are all essential parts of playing the 1 (point guard), 2 (shooting guard), or 3 (small forward) positions.
 However, they also put your feet and ankles at risk for injury.
 That is why you need a shoe you trust.

 Guards should look for models that have both solid support around the ankle, as well as down near the base.
 Ones with good lockdown go a long way too.
 Get something that actively holds your foot in place and keeps it from slipping around.
 Straps or strong laces are an extra bonus.